MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 2.4.2 POST-method to extmedialib/v1/addfromfolder/(?P<folder>[a-zA-Z0-9\/\\-_]*)
 With the POST-method all images from the given 'folder' will be added to the media-library.
 Image-Files that were already added before from THAT dedicated folder will be skipped.
 The response contains an JSON-array with IDs to be stored in the application (e.g. Lightroom) for later access.
 Mind that this might be a long running process.
 If it runs too long it will be stopped by the server and the addition is NOT complete.
 So, the recommendation is to do this step by step, e.g. 10 images maximum per step.

+3. Tests

+3.1.
+Unit-Tests
+No unit test at all.
+I know that is necessary, but for the moment I concentrated on system tests.

+3.2.
+Integration Test
+Well, IMO this is mainly the (de-)installation procedure for the plugins.
+Tested manually.
+Works

+3.3 System Test
+GOOD NEWS: The plugin is now 'completely' tested with a new python test suite (PTS).
+The PTS uses pytest and a bunch of other modules that have to be available.
+I tried to reach a 'branch coverage' of 100% concerning the functional branches.
+It's almost impossible to test the paths that were implemented for very special errprs on the server.
+The testdata contains *.webp and *.jpg filess with different sizes.
+The use cases are 'upload image file', 'change metadata', 'change mime type', 'update image file', 'create posts (Gutenberg: image, gallery, image-with-text )' and 'delete'.
+Tests were conducted on local and remote site.
+All fine.
+I could not claim a code coverage of 100% or even a test coverage of 100%.
+That is almost impossible.
+I concentrated on the main uses cases, as stated above and that is much, much better than manual testing like before.

+3.3.1 How to repeat the system test
+- Install an empty, new WP site
+- Install this plugin
+- Clone the complete code from github to your local site
+- change the directory to the  ..../test directory in the cloned repository
+- provide a wp_site.json as described in ./test/test_rest-api.py
+- run the basic tests with: pytest -k 'basic'
+- The first run wil fail for one test if the required 'testfolder' did not exist on the server.
+- Once more: run the basic tests with: pytest -k 'basic'. should be 100% PASSED now.
+- Check your WP-testsite and delete the generated image(s)
+- run the full test with: pytest -k 'testimage or testfield or testpost or cleanup'
+- check the testreport.html after the test
+- OR
+- run the full test and stop it after the post generation with
+-   pytest -k 'testimage or testfield or testpost or cleanup or testwait' -s
+- check visually that all posts with image, gallery, image-with-text have flipped images (except one with changed mime-type)
+- continue the test with Enter to delete all generated images, posts etc. from WordPress
+- OR run
+-   pytest -k 'testimage or testfield or testpost' --> here you have to delete all generated images, posts etc. from WordPress manually
+-   NOTE: Sometimes the test_clean_up() function does not delete all files in the ./testfolder on the server.
+Don't know why.
+-   So it is better to check that folder ./testfolder is really empty if the test fails.
+- Finally, all tests should be PASSED and GREEN.

 == Screenshots ==